lisawilliams/lisa/_posts/2024-04-07-the-road-to-marriage-podcast.md

 What happened is a truly extroardinary story.

 It is a story that is especially relevant now, as attacks on LGBTQ+ people spike<sup>4</sup>, reporting intimidation online and violence and threats offline.
 The threats are not only against individuals but also against companies and public institutions.
-Only a few weeks ago, the public library in Reading, Mass, received bomb threats targeting the attendees of an LGBTQ event.<sup>5</sup> Extremists targeted Boston's renowned Childrens' Hospital with bomb threats<sup>6</sup>.
-I could make a much longer list.
+Here in Boston, libraries and childrens' hospitals have been the targets of bomb threats.<sup>5,6</sup>

 And it's not just on the internet or on the streets: it's in the legislatures.
-A record number of anti-LGBTQ bills were introduced in legislatures across the country in 2023.<sup>7</sup>
+A record number of anti-LGBTQ bills were introduced across the country in 2023.<sup>7</sup>

  It seems like a good time to return to the history, to understand why marriage was important then, why it's important now.

  (And: is there ever a time when we do not need to reflect on the enduring and central importance of love?
 How it changes us, individually and as a society?)

 I started to think about a podcast and gather material (I want to clarify that although I work for GBH News, we have such a massive pipeline of amazing projects that I wouldn't consider trying to wedge another one in right at the moment.
-So what you are reading here is "Lisa Williams is thinking," not "GBH News is doing" (although that would be great too of course)) It's something I'm tinkering with on vacations and weekends.
+So what you are reading here is "Lisa Williams is thinking," not "GBH News is doing" (although that would be great too of course)).

+So I have been tinkering with the idea on vacations and on weekends.
 Last month, I took a four day weekend in Provincetown, Massachusetts with my partner Rebecca.
 March 19th 2024 dawned sunny and brisk, and I was smiling as I got a cup of coffee at Joe's and walked down an empty Commercial Street to Town Hall, where I asked to see marriage records from 2004.<sup>8</sup>

 Town Clerk Elizabeth Paine showed me a slender, leather bound volume, about an inch thick, first.
 "This is for years and years."